 I’ve been using Mailstrom since 2014 – and I think it’s great.
 I know some people don’t need to see the inbox fall to zero, but man, it really does help me see the work I need to finish up if I can clear the clutter.

-If you can’t swing the cost, but you’re serious about clearing the clutter, then follow the more detailed tips we have in the blog post 3 Ways You Can Organize Your Inbox.
+If you can’t swing the cost, but you’re serious about clearing the clutter, then follow the more detailed tips we have in the blog post 3 Ways to Boost Productivity by Organizing Your Inbox.

 Since most people have emails coming straight to their phones these days, it has almost become an unwritten business rule to only send out emails during working hours for your place of employment.